-The parameters on the ACOUSTIC SETTINGS screen affect how the Song Meter Mini 2 records audio during its recording schedule.
+The parameters on the ACOUSTIC SETTINGS screen affect how the Song Meter Mini Bat 2 records audio in the range of human hearing during Acoustic recording periods.

 To make changes to any setting on this page, tap on the setting label.
 A new window will appear to let you select the available options for that setting.